merely-useful/py-rse/objectives/provenance.md

 -   Get an ORCID.
 -   Describe the FAIR Principles and determine whether a dataset conforms to them.
 -   Explain where to archive large, medium, and small datasets.
--   Explain what's involved in archiving analysis code.
+-   Explain best practices for archiving analysis code and determine whether a report conforms to them.
--   Obtain DOIs for datasets and analysis code.
+-   Explain the difference between reproducibility and [inspectability][inspectability].